-PhpStorm includes predefined keymaps and lets you customize frequently used shortcuts.
+PhpStorm includes several predefined keymaps and lets you customize frequently used shortcuts.

 The keymap itself is a list of actions with corresponding keyboard and mouse shortcuts, and abbreviations.
 To find an action by name, type it in the search field.
 If you know the shortcut of an action, click and press the key combination in the Find Shortcut dialog.

 On the Keymap page of the Settings/Preferences dialog Ctrl+Alt+S, right-click an action and select Add Keyboard Shortcut.

 In the Keyboard Shortcut dialog, press the necessary key combination.

 (Optional) Select the Second Stroke checkbox to define a complex shortcut with two sequential key combinations.